LitDoc

 export LITDOC_PATH=#/path/first:/path/second:/path/third: ... /pathN

-To verify the installation run: guix ld help
+To verify the installation run: guix ld help, a shell

 output of the form shown below should be displayed: